 iv.
 “The Moabites being now neighbours to the Israelites, and finding themselves unable to effect their design against Israel by war and witchcraft, they now fell another way to work.”
 (Poole) In the same way, Satan’s violence and sorcery can have no lasting influence on the believer; but if he can lead us into sin, we can be destroyed.

 d.
-The anger of the LORD was aroused against Israel: Balaam had done his best to curse Israel – but was unsuccessful.
-Yet, his love for money wouldn’t let the matter end without pleasing the man who hired him, the king of Moab.
+The anger of the LORD was aroused against Israel: Balaam did his best to curse Israel – but was unsuccessful.
+Yet, his love for money wouldn’t let the matter end without pleasing the man who hired him, Balak the king of Moab.
 Balaam’s greed motivated him to be persistent in finding a way to help Balak bring the anger of the LORD against Israel.

 i.
 2 Peter 2:15 speaks of Balaam the man who loved the wages of unrighteousness.
 Revelation 2:14 makes the connection between Balaam’s unsuccessful attempt to curse Israel and this subsequent idolatry: Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality.

-iii.
-Essentially, after his failure to curse Israel, Balaam said to Balak: “I cannot curse these people.
-But you can get them to curse themselves through enticing them to rebel against their God.
-Send your prettiest girls among them and tell them to entice the men of Israel to immorality and idolatry.”
+ii.
+Essentially, after his failure to curse Israel, Balaam said something like this to Balak: “I cannot curse these people.
+But you can get them to curse themselves through luring them to rebel against their God.
+Send your most provocative girls among them and tell them to tempt the men of Israel to immorality and idolatry.”
 And it worked.

 2. (4-5) God’s judgment on the offenders.

 Then the LORD said to Moses, “Take all the leaders of the people and hang the offenders before the LORD, out in the sun, that the fierce anger of the LORD may turn away from Israel.”

 a.
 Take all the leaders and the people and hang the offenders before the LORD: God thought it important that the offenders be judged openly; this was not sin to keep hidden.
-Open sin had to be dealt with openly.
+Such open sin had to be dealt with openly.